 When indigenous peoples of different communities meet, they often discover that they face common issues: land rights, preservation of culture and language, the struggle for the recognition of their human rights, concern for the preservation of biodiversity, and the sustainability of their communities.
 As a result, in addition to being empowered to speak about the preservation of life in their own communities, indigenous peoples become empowered to band together to speak in a collective voice about the preservation of life in a broader arena: the planet earth.

-Below you will find select quotes from last year’s Project Access participants, focusing on the issues facing their communities and their experiences at the 2009 Permanent Forum and Tribal Link trainings sessions.
+Below you will find select quotes from various Project Access participants, focusing on the issues facing their communities and their experiences at the Permanent Forum and Tribal Link trainings sessions.

 “We have a very fragile ecosystem—the Island is rather small—and the climate change impact has been obvious: several seaweed and animal species are now extinct.
 And due to migration from Chile, we’re also facing difficulties in several other areas, including unemployment, health, and safety.”

 “I found the [Project Access] training to be very helpful, and I was especially touched by meeting representatives from all over the world with common causes, tears, and struggles.
 [At the training] we were encouraged to approach UN and government officials, which I did, and it went very well: I had a challenging but successful meeting with the official Special Rapporteur on Indigenous Issues, Mr. Anaya.”